 Compromise (When Possible)

 Of all the various aspects associated with parents, the one that teenagers probably hate the most is when their parents assert their authority too much.
 This is instilled mostly in high school with teachers becoming much stricter than they were in middle school.
-What that means though is that your children do not want that same authority to be taking place at home.
+What that means though is that your children do not want that same amount of authority to be taking place at home.
 In fact, such authoritarian parenting can lead to long-term psychological and behavioral problems with your child as they grow older, which no parent wants.

 Now, while you can’t be completely lenient with them, a fantastic way to avoid the negative stigma that often comes with mean high school teachers is to compromise.
 If they are playing video games and you need them to go to sleep, don’t necessarily force them to quit the game.
 Gently tell them 20 more minutes or whatever is reasonable.
 And be sure to justify why you need them to sleep and explain that you want what is best for them.
 Explicitly explaining why you make certain decisions will help them understand that you are coming from a place of love and compassion.